Oh there are so many English pleasantries, and I adore all of them. Here are a few…

 “Fancy a cuppa?” simply means: ‘do you want a cup of tea?’
 Always say ‘yes’ and indicate how many sugars you want.
 And ALWAYS have a biscuit with your tea.
 If not, you will easily reveal yourself as a foreigner.
 Your British host will think: ‘Stranger-Danger!’

 “Life of Reilly” means you are happy-go-lucky.
-Not sure who Reilly is or was, but his life is pretty awesome.
+Not sure who ‘Reilly’ is or was, but his/her life was apparently… pretty awesome.
 Interestingly, this can be both a complement or a stinging criticism-at the same time.
-Beware if any English person says this to you.
-I’m just saying…
+Confused?
+Yep…ditto, mate.
+FYI: Beware if any English person says this Reilly phrase to you.
+I’m just sayin’

 “What’s the weather doing?”
-Let me tell you something, it will rain later.
+Let me tell you something: it will rain later.
 For sure.
-But this conversation starter is a seamless segue to all topics including politics, religion and the ban on fox hunting.
+100%.
+But this conversation starter is a surprisingly seamless segue to ALl mega important topics including: politics, religion, the ban on fox hunting, the price of: petrol, cheese, watermelon….I think you get the point.
+Ha.